Carnegie Library Center: Re-opening as Carnegie Center

 The collaborative efforts of the Casino Reinvestment Development Authority (CRDA), the City of Atlantic City, and Stockton University enabled the preservation and renovation of the historic building.
-The redevelopment project was planned to create a satellite site for the College's classes in the city, as well as for continuing and professional education, and community uses.
+The redevelopment project was planned to create a satellite site for the college's classes in the city, as well as for continuing and professional education, and community uses.
 Stockton College is located in nearby Pomona, and has developed other facilities in Atlantic City to make its offerings accessible to more people.

-Starting in 2001, the building received renovations of more than $5 million.
-As Stockton College's gateway to Atlantic City, Carnegie Library Center represented its commitment to civic engagement.
+Starting in 2001, the building received renovations of more than $5 million after which it was used by the university.
 In fall 2018 Stockton opened its Atlantic City campus and phased out use of the Carnegie Center.
 In 2022, under the agreement with the CRDA and the city of Atlantic City, the building was returned to the City of Atlantic City.

 The building includes a 75-seat lecture hall, multi-purpose room seating forty, state-of-the-art computer laboratory, a 15-seat executive conference room, and three seminar rooms, each with 25-person capacity.
-It is equipped the modern communications technology, including wall-mounted displays, high-speed wireless Internet access, document cameras and VCRs.
+It is equipped with the modern communications technology, including wall-mounted displays, high-speed wireless Internet access, document cameras and VCRs.

 The Civil Rights Garden, a tribute to the Civil Rights Movement, was developed adjacent to the Carnegie.
 It is used in support of public lectures, receptions, and other events.